GabrielMacip/LED-Kunst/README.md

 ### The code

-- The base code was creted by Yvan from https://Brainy-Bits.com. (this also written as one of the first comments in the code)
+- We reused part of the code that Yvan from https://Brainy-Bits.com ceated.
-- That base code was modified and all the icons used are original.
+- All the icons were created by us (Gabriel Macip and Leonardo Mocci)

 #### This is my first repository.
 I would love any feedback on this project and how i could improve for future projects and/or repositories on Github.